-Producers should understand that the discovery of new herbicide chemistries is rare, and that the existing herbicide reservoir is exhaustible.
-Thus, the indiscriminate use of a herbicide or herbicides will lead to the rapid evolution of HR weeds, and can result in the reduction of herbicide options to all producers.
+The discovery of new herbicide chemistries is rare, and the existing herbicide reservoir is exhaustible.
+Thus, the indiscriminate use of a herbicide or herbicides with no rotation of herbicide MOA's will lead to the rapid evolution of HR weeds, and can result in the reduction of herbicide options that are available to all producers.